Curvature Invariants for Lorentzian Traversable Wormholes: Morris and Thorne Wormhole

-These functions satisfy the constraints required by \cite{6} as discussed in Appendix A.2.
-At a distant greater than $0.5 r_0$, all the figures are flat, which corresponds to zero curvature.
-For $r\to0$, the figures for $I_1$, $I_5$, $I_6$, and $I_8$ diverge to infinity.
-The divergence at $r=0$ is not pathological.
-As mentioned prior, the radial coordinate $r$ has a minimum $r_0>0$ at the wormhole’s throat.
+These functions satisfy the constraints required by \cite{6} as discussed in Appendix $A.2$.
+At a distant greater than $0.5 r_0$, all the figures are asymptotically flat, which corresponds to zero curvature.
+For $r\to0$, the figures diverge to infinity.
+The divergence at $r=0$ is not pathological as the radial coordinate $r$ has a minimum $r_0>0$ at the wormhole’s throat.
 Thus, a traveler passing through the wormhole would not experience any divergence.
 Any tidal forces on the traveler would be minimal.
 Consequently, the MT wormhole would be traversable as indicated by the included invariant plots. \\